On this page |

 Use the Viewer Handle Code Generator to create source code from various sample sources.
 With the Python handle source code in place and registered in Houdini, Python states can use them in a generic fashion through handle bindings.

-A typical registration callback would look like this:
+A typical registration callback looks like the following:

 def createViewerHandleTemplate(): """ This entry-point is mandatory for registering a viewer handle in Houdini. """ handle_type = 'viewer_handle_intro1' handle_label = 'Viewer Handle Intro1' handle_cat = [hou.sopNodeTypeCategory()] template = hou.ViewerHandleTemplate(handle_type, handle_label, handle_cat) template.bindFactory(Handle) # other bindings go here return template